vllm-project/vllm/docs/source/serving/distributed_serving.md

 $     --pipeline-parallel-size 2
 ```

 You can also use tensor parallel without pipeline parallel, just set the tensor parallel size to the number of GPUs in the cluster.
-For example, if you have 16 GPUs in 2 nodes (8GPUs per node), you can set the tensor parallel size to 16:
+For example, if you have 16 GPUs in 2 nodes (8 GPUs per node), you can set the tensor parallel size to 16:

 ```console
 $ vllm serve /path/to/the/model/in/the/container \